Jacobsonradical/CIRC-Helper/README.md

 Use this link: https://registration.circ.rochester.edu/account

 ### Best Way to Access
 The best way to access this shit is using JupyterHub.
+I know, you can be really smart and using terminal, but JupyterHub also provides terminal.
+Anyways, just use JupyterHub.
 1. Go to: https://info.circ.rochester.edu/#Web_Applications/JupyterHub/
 2. Click the "JupyterHub" link in the first sentence.
 3. Log in.